hamidrezakhosroabadi/xdp-observer/README.md

 # xdp-observer
-A simple xdp application to observ tcp connections in userspace.
+A simple xdp application to observe tcp connections in userspace.

 ## How to run?
 ```